aast242/png2dmc/README.md

 The simplest usage of the program is  `png2dmc image.png -1 -1`, though some advanced options are available and described below.

-The program will output five files in the directory containing the source image:
+The program will output six files in the directory containing the source image:
 1. \<imagename\>_DMC.png
    - a scaled PNG of the original image with colors that match DMC thread colors
 2. \<imagename\>_DMC_colors.txt